BINF-3101/Lab_8_sequence_comparison/README.md

 ## Step 2 - Align your reference sequences

-We are going to use a different alignment software, MAFFT, so you can practice.
+We are going to use MAFFT again to align the sequences

 Mafft has an even easier command-line application